progressivetech/com.jlacey.electoral/README.md

 ## Known Issues

-* Officials lookup from Google Civic Data is not currently supported.
-The previous version of this extension (2.0) supports this.
-If you need this functionality, please do not upgrade at this time.
 * Google and Cicero both support data for multiple countries, but Google has not been tested on non-US locations.
+Open States only support the US.